open-goal/jak-project/docs/scratch/merc.md

-Loop over effect
+Loop over effect (skip those flagged with use-mercneric)

 Loop over fragments

-First thing is the "row" data. row.x/y is st-vif-add from the merc-ctrl-header.
+First thing is the "row" data. row.x/y is st-vif-add from the merc-ctrl-header. row.z = 0x47800000, row.w = 0x4b010000
-TODO: what's zw??

 Next is the unsigned-four.